Ahmad-Bamba/Sesable/README.md

 Any member of an organization can add or delete an organization's tables.

 ## Use case
 Small organizations or individuals that want a private, secure, and democratized solution to storing sensitive information that they completely control.

+Like [cryptpad](https://cryptpad.fr/), but with the goal of focusing on notes and tables, not trying to recreate a full office suite.
+The goal of being faster, more lightweight, and dead simple to install on any webserver or locally.

 ## Build dependencies and instructions
 To build you will need:
 - cmake (at least version 3.22) and vcpkg
-- node and npm (in your path)
+- node (version 18 or later), npm, and npx in your path

 It is also strongly recommended to have the following programs in your path:
 - clang-tidy